segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ### Data Lake deduplication

 > info ""
-> As of June 2022, deduplication is only supported for [AWS Data Lakes].
+> Deduplication is not supported for Azure Data Lakes during the Public Beta period.

 In addition to Segment's [99% guarantee of no duplicates](/docs/guides/duplicate-data/) for data within a 24 hour look-back window, Data Lakes have another layer of deduplication to ensure clean data in your Data Lake.
 Segment removes duplicate events at the time your Data Lake ingests data.
 Data Lakes deduplicate any data synced within the last 7 days, based on the `message_id` field.